plone/training/docs/effective-volto/testing/addons.md

 Both configurations are merged in a way that the keys of the config provided override  the initial (`package.json`) default config, either in Volto or in your projects.
 ```

-This is specially useful in CI while developing add-ons, so you can pass an specific configuration that deals with the addon config properly.
+This is specially useful in CI while developing add-ons, so you can pass a specific configuration that deals with the add-on config properly.

 ## Testing add-ons in isolation